Bleeding heart: planting, cultivation and companion planting

 White Bleeding Heart – Dicentra alba

-When to plant?
+When to Plant?

-Bleeding Heart can be planted in spring (around March) after the frosts or in autumn (in September).
+The Bleeding Heart can be planted in spring (around March) after the frosts or in autumn (in September).
 Planting in autumn encourages rooting before winter.

-How to plant it?
+How to Plant?

 Maintenance and pruning

-Bleeding Heart is not very demanding and requires little maintenance.
+Bleeding heart is not very demanding and requires little maintenance.

 No pruning is necessary.
-After flowering, the plant will gradually enter dormancy, and the foliage will turn yellow.
+After flowering, the plant will gradually enter dormancy, and the foliage will yellow.
 You can either leave it in place or simply cut back the unsightly faded stems during the summer.

 In summer, the soil should remain cool.
 Mulching around the base helps to keep the plant cool and promotes flowering, especially in the hottest regions.
 Mulching can also be beneficial at the end of winter to combat late frosts, which young plants are very sensitive to.
 You can apply fertiliser at the end of spring.